ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 - Non spray water based paints are not the best match for painted 3D printed models
 - If you mess up the WiFi on the Pi it can be a real pain to debug it!
 - When starting Node as a service on Linux the Johnny-Five REPL does not work
-- Superglue is not always so super ;)
+- Super glue is not always so super ;)